| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 A tibble with variables:

-: see get_locs
+loc_code: see get_locs

-: character; see Details
+xg3_variable: character; see Details

-: series ID, unique within loc_code
+series: series ID, unique within loc_code

-: series duration (as years), i.e. from first to
+ser_length: series duration (as years), i.e. from first to

 last year

-: number of years in the series for which the
+ser_nryears: number of years in the series for which the

 XG3 variable is available

-: the fraction ser_nryears / ser_length
+ser_rel_nryears: the fraction ser_nryears / ser_length,

-: first year in the series with XG3 variable
+ser_firstyear: first year in the series with XG3 variable

-: last year in the series with XG3 variable
+ser_lastyear: last year in the series with XG3 variable

-: p-value of an exact, one-sample two-sided
+ser_pval_uniform: p-value of an exact, one-sample two-sided

 Kolmogorov-Smirnov test for the discrete uniform distribution of the member